Nicolas Fouquet: Vaux-le-Vicomte

 In 1641, the 26-year old Fouquet purchased the manor of Vaux-le-Vicomte and its small castle located 50 km south east of Paris.
-He spent enormous sums over a period of twenty years building a château on his estate.
+He spent enormous sums over a period of 20 years building a château on his estate.
 In terms of its size, magnificence and interior decor, the chateau was the forerunner of the Palace of Versailles.
-To design it, he brought together a team that the king would later use for Versailles: the architect Louis Le Vau, the painter Charles Le Brun, and the garden designer André le Nôtre.
+To design it, he brought together a team that the king later used for Versailles: the architect Louis Le Vau, the painter Charles Le Brun, and the garden designer André le Nôtre.